 COMM 2500.
 Introduction to Communication Research Methods.
 3 cr. hrs.

 Introduces students to the systematic process of asking and answering questions associated with communication inquiry.
-Various quantitative and qualitative methodologies will be explored which will enable students to design, conduct, interpret and evaluate research more critically.
-Prereq: CMST 1000 or COMM 1200 and Soph. stndg.
+Various quantitative and qualitative methodologies are explored which enable students to design, conduct, interpret and evaluate research more critically.
+Prereq: COMM 1000 or COMM 1200; and Soph. stndg.